risk-first/website/menagerie/Dependency-Risk.md

 Dependencies can be on _events_, _people_, _teams_, _processes_, _software_, _services_, _money_: pretty much _anything_.
 Dependencies add risk to any project because the reliability of the project itself is now a function involving the reliability of the dependency.

-In order to avoid repetition, and also to break down this large topic, we're going to look at this over 4 sections.
+In order to avoid repetition, and also to break down this large topic, we're going to look at this over 6 sections:
  - In this first section will look at dependencies _in general_, and specifically on _events_, and some of the variations on [Dependency Risk](Dependency-Risk).
  - Then, we'll move on to look specifically at [Software Dependency Risk](Software-Dependency-Risk), covering using libraries, software services and building on top of the work of others.
  - Then, we'll take a look at [Process Risk](Process-Risk), which is still [Dependency Risk](Dependency-Risk), but we'll be considering more organisational factors and how bureaucracy comes into the picture.
  - Then, we'll look at some of the specific problems around working with other people or businesses in [Agency Risk](Agency Risk).
  - Finally, we'll wrap up this analysis with a closer look at [Boundary Risk](Boundary-Risk) and [Dead-End Risk].
+ - A short wrap-up tbd.

 ## Why Have Dependencies?